sxudan/ffmpeg-kit-srt/README.md

 # Introduction

-This is a ffmpeg with srt enabled
+This is a ffmpeg ios package with srt enabled

 # Installation